Outline of Research and Education

 Plant-plant communication via small-molecular weight compounds

 Parasitic plants recognize their hosts via small-molecular weight compounds secreted from the host plant (Fig. 4).
-For example, the obligate parasite Striga germinates in response to the plant hormone strigolactone, and its haustorium formation is induced by derivatives of cell wall lignin.
-However, some of our P. japonicum mutants do not respond to the known cell wall-derived chemicals, but are still able to form haustoria and parasitize hosts.
+For example, the obligate parasite Striga germinates in response to the plant hormone strigolactones.
+The haustorium formation is induced by derivatives of cell wall lignin; however, the nature of haustorium inducers has not been clearly understood.
 We are trying to identify novel haustorium inducing compounds.

 Comparative genomics of parasitic plants